mirror/dd-wrt/src/router/zabbix/src/go/plugins/mysql/README.md

 `Plugins.Mysql.CallTimeout`—The maximum time, in seconds, for waiting when a request has to be completed.
 <br>Default value: equals the global timeout configuration parameter.
 <br>Range: 1–30

+`Plugins.Mysql.CustomQueriesPath`—Full pathname of a directory containing `.sql` files with custom queries.
+<br>Default value for Unix systems: `/usr/local/share/zabbix/custom-queries/mysql`.
+<br>Default value for Windows systems: `*:\Program Files\Zabbix Agent 2\Custom Queries\Mysql`, where `*` is the drive name taken from the `ProgramFiles` environment variable.

+`Plugins.Mysql.CustomQueriesEnabled`—If set, enables the execution of the `mysql.custom.query` item key.
+If disabled, will not load any queries from the custom query directory path.
+<br>Default value: false

 `Plugins.Mysql.Timeout`—The maximum time, in seconds, for waiting when a connection has to be established.
 <br>Default value: equals the global timeout configuration parameter.